 Tommy came to us as a potential adoptée but he tested positive for FIV. and from time to time he finds a sink to pee in so he’s not a good fit for rehoming.
 Instead he has found a home with us.
 He loves his chicken Dr. J brings him as treats!

-Catalina was found on the streets of downtown Cleveland.
+was found on the streets of downtown Cleveland.
 She was in horrible shape but after a thorough teeth cleaning she blossomed.
-Our only working house kitty she will take any of our infant kittens and care for them..cleaning them and keeping them warm.
+She was our only working house kitty she would take any of our infant kittens and care for them..cleaning them and keeping them warm.
+Catalina crossed over the rainbow bridge in 2021 and will live forever in our hearts.

-Haley comes to us from Wittenberg University.
+comes to us from Wittenberg University.
 She was returned from her adoptive home to ForPaws through no fault of her own and is currently being treated for hyperthyroidism.
+Haley crossed over the rainbow bridge in 2021 and will live forever in our hearts.

 Years ago a kind woman driving on Dressler saw a box moving and stopped to see what was inside.
 A small kitten in distress was fighting to get out.
 The woman rushed the Kitty to Dr. Jellison and after weeks of medication and surgery- Baby Kitty came to live in the hospital.
 Baby Kitty had ongoing medical issues that prevented adoption and so she lived happily at For Paws.
 During the day he stayed in the kennel area helping the nurses and doctors with daily rounds and when we closed the shop he roamed the hospital with Fern our other practice cat until the next morning.
 A favorite with the entire staff, For Paws would not be the same without him.
 Baby Kitty crossed over the rainbow bridge in 2018 and will live forever in our hearts.